franciscoguerrag/springboot-service-celebrity-people/README.md

 - Choose the Spring Boot Application file (search for @SpringBootApplication)
 - Right Click on the file and Run as Java Application

-Alternatively you can use the [Spring Boot Maven plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html) like so:
+Alternatively you can use the [Spring Boot Maven plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html)

 The server port for the application by default is 8001 You can change it in Application.properties.